 Learn the theories, principles and clinical skills in the care of women and their families including critical thinking, diagnosis, problem-solving and nursing management of women throughout the maternity cycle and with common gynecological problems.
 Client education, communication and collaboration are emphasized.

 This program, accredited by the Commission on Collegiate Nursing Education, provides a foundation for this specialty through graduate courses in application of theory to advance practice.
-Courses focus on theories, principles and clinical skills in the care of women and their families including critical thinking, diagnosis, problem-solving and nursing management of women throughout the maternity cycle and with common gynecological problems.
-Client education, communication and collaboration are emphasized.

 This program is offered in a hybrid iCourse and in-person format that requires students to travel to campus for up to a week for orientation at the beginning of the program and then two or three times per semester.

 Focused clinical experiences are arranged with appropriate preceptors.
 Every attempt is made to arrange these in the student's geographical area.
 In the event that clinical sites are unavailable in that area or if the faculty determines the student needs additional faculty supervision of skills, the student is required to complete their clinical experience in the Phoenix area.
 Experiences with disadvantaged and multicultural populations are encouraged as are experiences in rural areas.

 As a participating National Council for State Authorization Reciprocity Agreements member since May 5, 2015, Arizona State University is authorized to offer distance education to persons located in individual states in accordance with the council's established policies and standards; program exceptions are noted on the ASU Authorizations website (https://asuonline.asu.edu/about-us/authorizations/).
 A program exception means that the listed programs are not available to students located within the state.